-2003.1 Week 0 Games - The first official day of football practice is August 5, 2019.
-The period of August 5 through August 7, 2019 is established as a physical conditioning period for prospective members of a high school team.
+2003.1 Week 0 Games - The first official day of football practice is August 2, 2021.
+The period of August 2 through August 4, 2021 is established as a physical conditioning period for prospective members of a high school team.

-2003.2 Week 1 Games - The first official day of football practice is August 12, 2019.
-The period of August 12 through August 14 is established as a physical conditioning period for prospective members of a high school team.
+2003.2 Week 1 Games - The first official day of football practice is August 9, 2021.
+The period of August 9 through August 11 is established as a physical conditioning period for prospective members of a high school team.

-2003.3 These conditioning Periods of August 5 through August 7 (zero week) and August 12 through August 14 (week 1) may include various facets of football training (teaching techniques, calk talks, pass patterns, etc.) but MAY NOT include any body contact such as tackling or blocking.
-Football shoes, helmets and footballs will be the only equipment allowed during the conditioning periods of August 5 through August 7 and August 12 through August 14.
+2003.3 The conditioning Period of August 2 through August 4 (zero week) and August 9 through August 11 (week 1) may include various facets of football training (teaching techniques, chalk talks, pass patterns, etc.) but MAY NOT include any body contact such as tackling or blocking.
+Football shoes, helmets and footballs will be the only equipment allowed during the conditioning period of August 2 through August 4 (zero week) and August 9 through August 11 (week 1).
 There will be no equipment used such as blocking or tackling dummies, pads, etc.

 Schools will have the option to allow their players to wear full pads on the first day of their fall practice, if their summer dead period is arranged in a way that allows for a minimum of three days of conditioning in helmets, t-shirts and shorts only, prior to their first day of practice.
+These dates would be July 29 through July 31 (zero week) and August 5 through August 7 (week 1).